 - Textured Vegetable Protein (TVP): Made from dry soy protein crumbles that hydrate easily, TVP replicates the texture of vegan ground meat.
 It has a very mild flavor but is enhanced by other ingredients to create a delicious meat alternative.

-- Nutritional yeast: A staple in my vegan kitchen, nutritional yeast adds delicious cheesy flavor to the creamy sauce while also introducing more protein, fibre and B vitamins.
+- Nutritional yeast: A staple in my vegan kitchen, nutritional yeast adds delicious cheesy flavor to the creamy sauce while also introducing more protein, fiber and B vitamins.

 - Onion and garlic powder: While I almost always use fresh onion and garlic, this recipe is designed for convenience.
 Using onion and garlic powder adds delicious flavor while keeping this recipe truly as quick and easy as possible!
-If you prefer, you can use fresh onion and garlic – simply sauté these ingredients in the vegetable oil for about 5 minutes before the remaining ingredients and cook as per the recipe directions.
+If you prefer, you can use fresh onion and garlic.

 - Smoked paprika: This is not a typical ingredient for hamburger helper, but I love adding a smoky flavor to vegan dishes that use meat substitutes.
 If you aren’t a fan of smoked paprika, regular or sweet paprika can also work well!